-European Free Trade Association (EFTA) agreements.
+European Free Trade Association (EFTA)

+agreements.
 Several EFTA agreenments include commitments to develop and use certification schemes for forest products from sustainably managed forests (EFTA-Ecuador, EFTA-Indonesia).
 The EFTA-Indonesia Comprehensive Economic Partnership Agreement (CEPA) grants preferential tariff treatment to certain products, such as palm oil, which meet sustainability requirements, thereby making an explicit distinction between conventional and sustainable production, with a focus on incentivizing the latter.
-The approach taken in the agreement is to provide preferential tariff treatment where importers of palm oil and palm oil derivatives can prove compliance with one of three voluntary sustainability standards.318
+The approach taken in the agreement is to provide preferential tariff treatment where importers of palm oil and palm oil derivatives can prove compliance with one of three voluntary sustainability standards.334

 Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP).
-This agreement was the first to include disciplines on fisheries subsidies by including a provision recognizing that "the implementation of a fisheries management system that is designed to prevent overfishing and overcapacity and to promote the recovery of overfished stocks must include the control, reduction and eventual elimination of all subsidies that contribute to overfishing and overcapacity."319 Notably, the CPTPP extended the coverage of its dispute settlement mechanism to violations of environmental obligations (including those in the environmental chapter that do not necessarily affect the trade or investment between its contracting parties).
-However, while the CPTPP's environment chapter focuses on implementation of existing MEAs and enforcement of domestic environmental law, this does not amount to the positive vision on environmentally sound trade that many environmental advocates would like to see.320
+This agreement was the first to include disciplines on fisheries subsidies by including a provision recognizing that "the implementation of a fisheries management system that is designed to prevent overfishing and overcapacity and to promote the recovery of overfished stocks must include the control, reduction and eventual elimination of all subsidies that contribute to overfishing and overcapacity."335 Notably, the CPTPP extended the coverage of its dispute settlement mechanism to violations of environmental obligations (including those in the environmental chapter that do not necessarily affect the trade or investment between its contracting parties).
+However, while the CPTPP's environment chapter focuses on implementation of existing MEAs and enforcement of domestic environmental law, this does not amount to the positive vision on environmentally sound trade that many environmental advocates would like to see.336 commitments to enforce environmental laws and to promote transparency, accountability, and public participation.

-US-Mexico-Canada Agreement (USMCA).
-In mid-2020, the USMCA entered into force, revising the 25-year old North American Free Trade Agreement (NAFTA).321 The USMCA makes a number of changes on the environment front, including the inclusion of an environmental chapter, which brings environmental provisions into the core of the agreement and makes them enforceable.
-The environment chapter includes commitments to enforce environmental laws and to promote transparency, accountability, and public participation.
 It recognises that each Party has the right to establish its own levels of domestic environmental protection and to modify this as it sees fit, calling on parties to "strive to ensure" its laws provide for high levels of environmental protection.
 The USMCA also includes a list of seven MEAs, specifying that in the case of a conflict the MEA will prevail, and requires parties to adopt and implement measures to fufill obligations under these MEAs.
-Although promoted as having the "strongest, most enforceable environmental obligations of any TAs,"322 among the concerns that environmental critics have highlighted is that USMCA does not address climate change nor does it include the UNFCCC or the Paris Agreement on its list of MEAs.
+Although promoted as having the "strongest, most enforceable environmental obligations of any TAs,"338 among the concerns that environmental critics have highlighted is that USMCA does not address climate change nor does it include the UNFCCC or the Paris Agreement on its list of MEAs.